An explanation of the various stud books is available to members of the HHAA.

 Please note, all horses must meet the criteria as set out in the articles of association (available from the Association).
 A summary of blood content and classification points required is detailed as follows.

 Interested in having your horse classified and registered with the studbook?
-Take part in the 2020 National Tour.
-Click on the button below.
+Contact the registrar to find out when the next assessment is taking place.

 The Holsteiner stallion or colt shall be out of a Holsteiner mare who has a Holsteiner Dam, a Holsteiner Grand Dam and a Holsteiner Great Grand Dam.
 The Sire shall have a Holsteiner Dam and a Holsteiner Sire, and one parent directly traceable back to the stud books of the Holsteiner Verband of Germany.